tk-notes/lucas-meier-blog/content/posts/2022/01/on-the-malleability-of-ecdsa.md

 Often ECDSA is presented in a slightly different, but equivalent way.

 Sometimes you'll see $\frac{1}{k}$ used as the nonce instead, with the commitment being $k \cdot G$.
-This makes no difference whatsoever, it's just a matter of notation.
+This makes no difference whatsoever: it's just a matter of notation.

 Secondly, schemes will often only transfer the $x$ coordinate of $R$,